bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/w/WorkflowProcess_2P1FpkQRT6cR$TKisPYw_h/Documentation.md

-Designed/As-Built process for the grouting.
+Reference to the designed/As-Built process for the grouting.